About the Zuckerman Museum

-The ZMA Art Collection, under the care of the Museum, is a repository for original works of art held in the public trust and serves as a valuable resource for research and education.
+The ZMA Art Collection is a repository for original works of art held in the public trust and serves as a valuable resource for research and education.

 - Provide an arts education focused on critical thinking, creative problem solving, and effective communication

 - Advance our educational vision by connecting theory and praxis

 - Engage in creative programming, partnerships, and dialogue with regional, national, and global communities

 - Support and enhance our internal and external communities through service activities, service learning, and leadership